BootNodeDev/dAppBooster/README.md

 #### `src/subgraphs/gql`

 The generated directory, which is not versioned.
-So if you don't see it, an error may have happend, you forgot to define all the env variables, or you don't have queries defined.
+So if you don't see it, an error may have happened, you forgot to define all the env variables, or you don't have queries defined.

 ## Example